nervosnetwork/ckb/rpc/README.md

 *   `secondary`: [`Capacity`](#type-capacity) - The secondary base block reward allocated to miners.

-*   `tx_fee`: [`Capacity`](#type-capacity) - The transaction fees rewarded to miner because the transaction is committed in the block.
+*   `tx_fee`: [`Capacity`](#type-capacity) - The transaction fees that are rewarded to miners because the transaction is committed in the block.

-    **Attention**, this is not the total transaction fees in the block.
+    **Attention**, this is not the total transaction fee in the block.

-    Miner get 60% of transaction fee for each transaction committed in the block.
+    Miners get 60% of the transaction fee for each transaction committed in the block.

-*   `proposal_reward`: [`Capacity`](#type-capacity) - The transaction fees rewarded to miner because the transaction is proposed in the block or its uncles.
+*   `proposal_reward`: [`Capacity`](#type-capacity) - The transaction fees that are rewarded to miners because the transaction is proposed in the block or its uncles.

-    Miner get 40% of transaction fee for each transaction proposed in the block and is committed later in its active commit window.
+    Miners get 40% of the transaction fee for each transaction proposed in the block and committed later in its active commit window.

 ### Type `BlockTemplate`